OpenWaterFoundation/owf-learn-virtualbox/mkdocs-project/docs/index.md

 will help understand important technical concepts and be successful with VirtualBox.
 See the [Resources](resources/resources.md) section for general information about VirtualBox.

+The following conventions are used in this documentation:

+* A command prompt of `$` will be shown for a normal user.
+* `$ sudo` indicates that a normal user is running a command as superuser (administrative privileges).
+* A command prompt of `#` will be shown for the root user.
+In most cases this is avoided by running commands with `sudo`.

 ## License ##

 The OWF Learn MkDocs website content and examples are licensed under the